world-zero/world-zero/doc/README.md

 `ArgumentException` is thrown when the user of some code does something bad.
 `InvalidOperationException` is thrown when an unreachable case is reached, meaning a bug has been found.

+## Style Conventions

+When in doubt, default to the suggested conventions by Microsoft.
+That said, this codebase does deviate from a few of these guidelines, and I want to lay out some explicit rules here.

+- Non-public fields are _camelCase, and only private function members are _camelCase.
+- Do not exceed 79 characters on a single line, unless the exceeding line throws an exception and the message breaks this rule.
+- When breaking &&-ed or ||-ed conditions, please follow the Microsoft guideline of wrapping each sub-condition in parentheses.
+Additionally, assuming that these conditions are going to need to be broken between lines, please start the next line with the condition operator to increase readability.